 Another paper has found that there were two waves to the Americas – the first wave, mentioned above, traced back to the Tuva of the Altai, occurred 20-30,000 years ago, not 16,000 years ago as suggested in the paper above.
 This group moved first to the Chukotka Peninsula, and then into the Americas.
 They constitute the Amerind speakers of North, Central and South America.

+A Tuvan family, ancestors of the vast majority of Amerindians.
+Tuvans, who live in the Altai Mountains where Russia, China and Mongolia all come together, have one of highest rates of syphilis in the world, attributed to an old shamanistic tradition that encouraged promiscuity among females.
+The more sex partners a woman had before marriage, the more fertile she would be.
+It’s obviously not scientifically based.
+A Selkup woman.
+Galina Vladimirovna Kusamina (nee Tamelkina), age 47.
+Photographed at the Farkovo settlement.
+The Selkups are not doing well.
+There is high unemployment, an extremely high rate of alcoholism, and they are victims of racial discrimination.
+The Selkup are members of the Uralic Race.
 The origins of the Uralics are pretty obscure.
 Their language is Samoyedic.
 Samoyedic is very distantly related to Finnish, Estonian and Hungarian.Some say that this race is neither Mongoloid nor Caucasoid.
 Genetically, they do seem to fall in with the Asians.
 They are short and have short skulls.
 Asian traits are diminished, and their skin is fairer than in surrounding groups.
 These people, along with the Ket, are also ancestors of the Amerindians.

 This paper also found evidence for a second wave of Siberians to the Americas.
 This wave came out of the Lower Amur River region near Sakhalin Island, where Russia, China and Korea all together.
 This wave gave rise to the Na-Dene speakers and the surrounding populations of Amerinds.